 Talks are suspended.
 But not over.
 Surely this story has a couple more lives left to it.

-said that his clients are being unfairly tested by the league.
+The attorney for Pat Williams and Kevin Williams said that his clients are being unfairly tested by the league.
 Attorney Peter Ginsberg filed paperwork in Hennepin County District Court alleging that the league has singled out the Williamses for additional steroid testing beyond that normally given to players.
-He contends that, as long as the legal fight over the four-game suspensions handed down by the league to the Williamses is still be waged in court, they can’t be treated any differently than other players and subjected to additional random testing.
+He contends that, as long as the legal fight over the four-game suspensions handed down by the league to the Williamses is still be waged in court, they can't be treated any differently than other players and subjected to additional random testing.

 In other court news, the NFL Players Association has asked the 8th U.S. Circuit Court of Appeals to speed up its process on hearing the appeal of the federal case in which the judge threw out all claims made by NFLPA in its case representing the Williamses and three New Orleans Saints players last month.
 The players association is asking that the process be pushed ahead to assure that the appeal will be heard before the Sept.
 13 regular season opener – a time in which the players would begin serving their suspensions barring the district court ruling being overturned.
 The Williams Wall case is all the remains of the federal suit and both of those claims were remanded to Minnesota state court.